arnamoy10/anomaly_smarking/README.md

        5. requests
        6. datetime
        7. dateutil

+Note: The package pyculiarity currently requires rpy2 in order to use R's stl function, so a working installation of R is necessary.

 After you have installed the above libraries, You will need to set the environment variable "Bearer".